 Overcoming the belief that the healthcare industry is largely free of corruption and criminality can be a formidable hurdle for anyone to navigate.
-Even if one accepts the overwhelming evidence, it is yet another leap to actually factor-in this knowledge when considering information provided by healthcare professionals.
-Many people simply will not question the information and advice provided by their doctor, especially when it is a desperate patient facing a life threatening issue.
-To be sure, healthcare professionals are not always wrong and it is not necessarily they that are to blame for disseminating inaccurate information, but rather it is the healthcare complex as a whole in which the fault lies.
-I use the term ‘healthcare’ because it’s recognizable, but the more accurate term is ‘disease management’ because the truth is, this industry isn’t interested in curing disease.
-Which is more profitable; to cure, or to treat indefinitely?
+Even if one accepts the overwhelming evidence, it is yet another leap to actually factor-in this knowledge when considering information provided by healthcare professionals and pharmaceutical companies.
+Many people simply will not question the information and advice provided by their doctor, especially when it is a desperate patient facing a life threatening problem.
+To be sure, front-line healthcare professionals are not always wrong, nor are they always to blame for disseminating inaccurate information; rather it is the healthcare complex as a whole in which the fault lies.
+I use the term 'healthcare' because it's recognizable, but the more accurate term is 'disease management' because the truth is, the healthcare industry isn't interested in curing disease for the obvious reason that it is immensely more profitable to treat disease indefinitely.

 There is more to it than simple greed however; there is also the public mindset that the available science, which is often biased by the same for-profit corporations, is unbiased, well tested and well established.
 There is also the mindset of the healthcare professional who has paid an enormous amount of money for their education and who thusly seems largely incapable of considering any information from non-mainstream sources which challenge that which they have been taught, regardless of the validity of the conflicting information.

-Here we shall primarily concern ourselves only with blatant criminality beyond the level of caregiver, focusing instead upon the corporations and institutions that dictate policy, procedure, and manufacture drugs.
-Following is a small sampling of some of that criminality.
-It should be noted that the billions of dollars paid in settlements and fines by pharmaceutical companies seem to be viewed as simply the cost of doing business and rarely are the responsible individuals held accountable for their actions.
+Here we shall primarily concern ourselves with blatant criminality beyond the level of caregiver, focusing instead upon the corporations and institutions that dictate policy, procedure, and manufacture drugs.
+Following are just a few examples of that criminality.
+It should be noted that the billions of dollars paid in settlements and fines by pharmaceutical companies seem to be viewed as simply the cost of doing business and rarely are the responsible individuals rooted out and held accountable for their actions.

 Abbott Labs to Pay $1.5 Billion to Resolve Criminal & Civil Investigations of Off-label Promotion of Depakote | Department of Justice, 2012